 The exhibition features new paintings depicting Kevin’s continuing concern

-with the tenderness of human relationships.
-It promises to repeat the success of his previous exhibitions which have established him as one of Wales’ most popular and critically acclaimed artists.
+of his previous exhibitions which have established him as one of Wales’ most

 Cost: free